Geo-R1: Improving Few-Shot Geospatial Referring Expression Understanding with Reinforcement Fine-Tuning: Geo-R1 Prompt Template

 We largely follow the VLM-R1 prompt templates for REC, OVD, and extend the same interface to the GRES setting.
-We append the thinking template at the end for all task prompts. \tcbset{ myboxstyle/.style={ colback=gray!20, colframe=black!70, coltitle=white, fonttitle=\bfseries, fontupper=\itshape, boxrule=0.8mm, arc=1mm, boxsep=1mm, left=1mm, right=1mm, top=1mm, bottom=1mm, toptitle=0mm, bottomtitle=0mm, enhanced, } }
+We append the thinking template at the end for all task prompts.